“It takes 20 years to build a reputation and five minutes to ruin it” – Warren Buffet.

 - Connect with your guests on internet.

 - You can ask them to write a review your profiles on Google, TripAdvisor, Facebook, G+, online travel sites and wherever you want them to.

 - The new location check-in trend on social media can increase your visibility and thereby your public familiarity.

 Reviews on Online travel Sites (OTAs)

 This is something different and important than reviews on your website or social media.
-Main reason is these reviews are verified and reliable.
-OTAs generally verify that guest who reviewed hotel, actually booked room at same property.
+The main reason is these reviews are verified and reliable.
+OTAs generally verify that guest who reviewed the hotel actually booked a room at the same property.
 Thus, someone cannot give a false review about you there.
 And yes, don’t forget to check and respond to these reviews.

 Reacting to a review

 Be quick and be polite.
 Always remember this rule of Thumb.
 If you are late in responding to a review, your reply might lose value later on.
-To catch all those reviews on myriad of platforms, you can think about investing in online hotel reputation management tools or services.
+To catch all those reviews on a myriad of platforms, you can think about investing in online hotel reputation management tools or services.

-Obviously, negative image is not a good image.
+Obviously, a negative image is not a good image.
 It is an art itself to deal with those negative reviews and people who made those remarks.
 Your efforts on hotel reputation management turn into damage control while acting on it.
-Always remember to justify pain points mentioned by reviewer.
+Always remember to justify pain points mentioned by the reviewer.